chrisweb/rehype-github-alerts/README.md

 All tests are located in the `/test` directory

-To use the tests you need to create a **personal GitHub access token**, visit your github ["New fine-grained personal access token"](https://github.com/settings/personal-access-tokens/new) page to create a new token, you need to set the **Gists** permission under **Account permissions** to read/write, then click on "Genrate token" to create your new token.
-If you new to GitHub tokens, then you may want to check out the [GitHub documentation "Creating a fine-grained personal access token"](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), this token will be used by one of the dependencies of the test suite to create gists based on input markdown and generate HTML files containing the ouput github has produced, for more about this package check out it's the "create-gfm-fixtures" GitHub repository
+To use the tests you need to create a **personal GitHub access token**, visit your github ["New fine-grained personal access token"](https://github.com/settings/personal-access-tokens/new) page to create a new token, you need to set the **Gists** permission under **Account permissions** to read/write, then click on "Generate token" to create your new token.
+If you new to GitHub tokens, then you may want to check out the [GitHub documentation "Creating a fine-grained personal access token"](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), this token will be used by one of the dependencies of the test suite to create gists based on input markdown and generate HTML files containing the output GitHub has produced, for more about this package check out it's the "create-gfm-fixtures" GitHub repository

 When you have your token, make a copy of the `.env.example` and rename it to `.env`, then insert your token and save it